Amir-Arsalan/Synthesize3DviaDepthOrSil/README.md

 Here are some random samples:
 ![random](images/random.png "Random")

-And here are some conditional samples:
+And here are some conditional samples.
+The models are able to quickly learn the generative distribution for a new category through hierarchical priors and using the learned representations for other categories.
+For instance, we only had about 50 samples of headphones in the training set but the model generates good-looking samples of headphones after training:
 ![conditional](images/conditional.png "Conditional")

 ## Nearest Neighbors